 Not necessarily!
 While feeding your dog a 100% organic diet sounds ideal, it’s not always practical.
 Organic dog foods are often very expensive!
 Mike and I aim to feed Django an incredibly healthy diet, but we frankly can’t afford to follow the 100% organic route.
 Rather, we choose the highest quality and healthiest dog food brands we can find.
 We also frequently supplement Django’s dog food with high quality, human-grade sources of protein like organic egg, wild alaskan canned salmon, and fresh boiled chicken.

 There is a lot of confusion around grain-free dog food.
 Is grain good for dogs?
 Bad?
+Does it cause heart disease?
 We’re here to set the record straight.

 Grain-free dog food has grown in popularity over the past few years.
 Suddenly pet store shelves are overflowing with “grain-free chicken and egg” and “grain-free beef and lentil” dog food recipes.

 Although dogs can have grain allergies, most do not.
 In fact, domesticated dogs have evolved over the centuries to properly digest grains and other starches like potatoes and rice.
+This means that the majority of dogs digest and receive nutritional benefits from grains.
 Assuming your dog does not have a grain allergy and you are already feeding him or her high quality food, there is no proven benefit to giving your dog grain-free food.

-Our advice?
-Speak to your vet.
-Your vet can analyze your dog’s diet and nutrition needs better than anyone and will be able to confirm whether a grain-free diet is the best option for your dog.
+Second, speak to your veterinarian.
+Your vet can analyze your dog’s diet and nutrition needs better than anyone.
+He or she will be able to confirm whether a grain-free diet is the best option for your dog.
+And if you have any questions about a particular dog food brand or recipe, take a screenshot of the nutritional label and show it to your vet before buying it.

 Want to tell us your experience with one of these products?
 Have a dog food recommendation that we missed?
 Leave a comment below!